-How to build CCIE V5 Lab using ESXi and CSR 1000v
+How to build CCIE V5 Lab using ESXi and Cisco Cloud Services Router CSR 1000V

 The basis of this topology is centered around the INE Hardware build which is detailed here – INE CCIE V5 Hardware Topology

 In simple terms you are going to build a VMWare ESXi server and run multiple instances of the Cisco CSR1000v router – this can be connected to some physical switches and you can have a 20 router / 4 switch topology that will provide for all your labbing needs.
 This post is focussed on the router build only and a later post will focus on the switch build and connecting them together.

 Virtual Rack – Shopping List

 To build your virtual ccie rack you will need: